Charlie-PKU/Charlie-PKU.github.io/miscellaneous.md

 ### 2024

+- ✨✨✨ [Gone with the Wind: Renewable Energy Infrastructure, Welfare, and Redistribution](https://charlie-pku.github.io/file/2024/Wind_2024.pdf) (JMP, updated version in 2023)

+  - This is the course Presentation on *International Economics I: Trade theory* taught by [Yi Lu](https://ylu6.weebly.com/)

 - ✨✨✨ [The Geography of Development](https://charlie-pku.github.io/file/2024/Spatial_2024.pdf) (JPE, 2018)

   - This is the course Presentation with Jingying Zong on *International Economics I: Trade theory* taught by [Yi Lu](https://ylu6.weebly.com/)